MicrosoftDocs/power-platform/ps-docs/overview.md

 ## Waiting room

 If Project "Sophia" reaches its full capacity during the preview period, you'll be placed in a waiting room queue until there's more capacity.
-You have the option to remain in the waiting room or ign up to be notified when Project Sophia becomes available.
-However, once the product is released to the public, there won't no waiting room.
+You have the option to remain in the waiting room or sign up to be notified when Project "Sophia" is available.
+When the product is released to the public, there won't no waiting room.

 > [!Note]